Rainbow Falls State Park: History

 Rainbow Falls was used by the Upper Chehalis people as a fishing site for lampreys.
 The area was eventually in the hands of private ownership, used for a time as a community park, and in 1933, was traded for other state lands.

 The area was named as Rainbow Falls State Park, with two theories over the origin of the moniker.
 One version suggests that the name was given by a citizen from Dryad who served in a World War I military division known as the Rainbow Division.
 The more accepted, second theory is that the designation derived from the rainbows formed due to the rushing waters.
 Local history speaks of early settlers in the area referring to the rapids as Rainbow Falls.

 The Civilian Conservation Corps (CCC), Company 1633, built the park, its log structures, and a popular footbridge over the falls, completing the grounds in 1935.
 The grounds contained an old growth forest spared during the site's early years.
 The park was noted for having the tallest flag pole at a CCC camp, measuring 135 ft in height.

 During the construction in April 1934, a group of 28 Black employees from Illinois were assigned to the CCC camp at Rainbow Falls.
 The Black men lived in segregated barracks, but unlike stricter separation requirements noted at Millersylvania State Park at the same time, the camp's workers often labored side-by-side.
 The enrollees were reassigned after their first six-month term of service following a CCC directive that no Black employees were allowed to work outside the borders of their own states.
 The edict officially introduced a segregation mandate.

 The wooden bridge was restored in 2006 and additional improvements, including the construction of a kitchen and new bathroom facilities, were also undertaken that year.

+Floods

 Due to the park's location on the Chehalis River, the site has experienced several floods and subsequent damages.
 The footbridge was nearly destroyed during a buildup of a log jam during the 1972 Lewis County Flood; the height of the log jam exceeded the top of the bridge.

-In 2007, the park suffered severe flooding which destroyed the footbridge, other bridges along the Willapa Hills Trail, as well as the park's main entrance.
+In December 2007, the park suffered severe flooding which destroyed the footbridge, other bridges along the Willapa Hills Trail, as well as the park's main entrance.
 Damages were listed at $6.5 million and visitors began using an alternate entrance to the park in 2008.
+In January 2008, cleanup of the grounds were undertaken by volunteers, which include naval personnel and their families stationed at Naval Base Kitsap.

-The revised entrance was constructed at the location of the original CCC gateway and by 2011, the kitchen area and picnic areas, including playgrounds, were restored.
+A revised entrance was constructed at the location of the original CCC gateway and by 2011, the kitchen area and picnic areas, including playgrounds, were restored.